sf-wdi-19-20/modules/w7_d1_0_intro_trees/README.md

 ### Binary Trees

 The most common types of trees for interviews are "binary trees," which allow each node to have up to 2 children.
 We say each node can have a "left child" and a "right child."
+The left child can be considered the root of a "left subtree", and the right child can be considered the root of a "right subtree".

 ### Binary Search Trees

-Binary search trees add on an extra restriction to binary trees: each node's left child (if it has one) will have a lesser value than the node itself.
-Each node's right child (if it has one) must have a greater value than the node itself.
+Binary search trees add on an extra restriction to binary trees: each node's left child subtree (if it has one) will  contain only nodes whose values are lower than the original node's value.
+In each node's right child subtree (if it has one), all nodes must have a greater value than the original node itself.

 <img src="images/bst.jpg" width="300px">

 ### Balanced Binary Trees